 Bible II.
 Bible Doctrine.
 An invaluable course in these days of apostasy to establish the student in "the most holy faith."
-The cardinal doctrines of the Scriptures are studied in logical order as follows: The Bible, God, Christ, the Holy Spirit, Man, Sin, Salvation, Church, Angels and Satan, and the Last Things.
+The following cardinal doctrines of the Scriptures are studied: the Bible, God, Christ, the Holy Spirit, Man, Sin, Salvation, Church, Angels and Satan, and the Last Things.
 Text: Pardington's "Outline Studies in Christian Doctrine."
 Required in both graduate Courses.
 Value, 8 term hours.